 Said Lightning coach Jon Cooper: “We’re in rut right now, and at some point you’ve just got to work your way out of it.”

 The team lost defenseman Victor Hedman early in the second period on a hit by Carolina’s Andrei Svechnikov that twisted the 2018 Norris Trophy winner and sent him hard to the ice and wall.
-He has been ruled out of Tuesday’s game.

 On Sunday against wild-card-pursuing Detroit, the homestanding Flyers played a strong game in a 3-1 win, handing the Red Wings their sixth straight setback (0-5-1).